nitrag/folding-at-home-api-python/README.md

-# folding-at-home-api-python
+# Folding@Home Client API
-Console application (python) to which wraps Folding@Home API for Pause/Restart/Power commands
+This package allows you to manage a Folding@Home client via mocking the same API calls your browser makes when using the FAHViewer local web portal.
 ## Install

 ```env